nlohmann/json/doc/mkdocs/docs/api/basic_json/operator[].md

 3. Returns a reference to the element at with specified JSON pointer `ptr`.

 ## Template parameters

+`KeyT`
+:   A type convertible to an object key.
+This can also be a string literal or a string view (C++17).

 `T`
 :   string literal convertible to `object_t::key_type`